Version: 11.148 Date: 29 May 2016

 VL = Vladimir Volkov, Tomsk University, Russia

-Y = Y Full Team using data from the 1000 Genomes Project
+Y = Y Full Team (Russian) using data from published and commercial next-generation sequencing samples

 YP = SNPs identified by citizen scientists from genetic tests, then submitted to the Y Full team for verification.

-YSC = Thomas Krahn, MSc (Dipl.-Ing.) of Family Tree DNA's Genomics Research Center
+YSC = Thomas Krahn, MSc (Dipl.-Ing.) formerly of Family Tree DNA's Genomics Research Center

-Z = Gregory Magoon, Ph.D., Richard Rocca, Vince Tilroe, David F. Reynolds, Bonnie Schrack, Peter M. Op den Velde Boots, Ray H. Banks, Roman Sychev, Victar Mas, Steve Fix, Christian Rottensteiner, Alexander R. Williamson, Ph.D. and an anonymous individual, independent researchers of publicly available whole genome sequence datasets, and Thomas Krahn, MSc (Dipl.-Ing.), with support from the genetic genealogy community.
+Z = Gregory Magoon, Ph.D., Richard Rocca, Vince Tilroe, David F. Reynolds, Bonnie Schrack, Peter M. Op den Velde Boots, Ray H. Banks, Roman Sychev, Victar Mas, Steve Fix, Christian Rottensteiner, Alexander R. Williamson, Ph.D., John Sloan and an anonymous individual, independent researchers of publicly available whole genome sequence datasets, and Thomas Krahn, MSc (Dipl.-Ing.), with support from the genetic genealogy community.

 ZP = Peter M. Op den Velde Boots, David Stedman using Big Y and other NGS sources.

-ZS = Gregory Magoon, Ph.D., Aaron Salles Torres from samples from the 1000 Genome Project.
+ZS = Gregory Magoon, Ph.D., Aaron Salles Torres from samples from Full Genomes and the Big Y.

 Back to Y-DNA Tree Trunk